How Do Second Skins Work On A Tattoo?

 We love that second skins are deemed waterproof since it gives you that extra layer of confidence your skin is protected from water, which can delay healing.

-You still shouldn’t soak the area without due care and attention.
-You also shouldn’t go swimming for at least two weeks after getting a new tattoo.
-Too much water can diminish the second skin’s adhesiveness, making it less effective.
+You can shower with it in place, but you should avoid soaking the area in the tub or swimming for at least two weeks after getting a new tattoo.
+Be gentle because much water can diminish the second skin’s adhesiveness, making it less effective.

-This is important as it allows oxygen to reach the tattoo even when it’s under the bandage.
-Oxygen is vital for the healing process as, without it, the skin can’t heal properly.
+This is important as second skin allows oxygen to reach the tattoo even when it’s under the bandage.
+Oxygen is vital for the healing process.

 New tattoos are incredibly susceptible to infection.
 A second skin will act as a shield from germs and bacteria, reducing the likelihood of infection.